To setup a Ceridian user data integration, there are a few steps an admin for your Ceridian account must complete.

 Create a password policy specific to this Beekeeper and Ceridian integration.
 You'll need to make sure there is no password expiration or password reset -- each would change the password you initially set for the Beekeeper/Ceridian integration and prevent the integration from working.

 To set up the policy, go to System Admin > Password Policy and select the Add button.

 Name the policy something easy to identify having been created for this Beekeeper/Ceridian integration.
 The screen capture below shows a sample Beekeeper Policy, highlighting key fields.

 Create a role specific to this Beekeeper and Ceridian integration.
 Go to System Admin > Roles SL and select the Add button.
 Give the role a name easy to remember as associated with this Beekeeper integration.
 Make sure to set the Password Policy to the policy you created for this integration in the previous step.

 - Roles > Features

 Next, from the top of the New Role screen, select the Features tab.
-Check and expand HCM Anywhere, then check OData, then check and expand Web Services, then check Explorer, Path/Post Employee HR Data, and Read Data.
+Check and expand HCM Anywhere, then check and expand Web Services, then check Explorer, Patch/Post Employee HR Data, and Read Data.
 See the screen capture below for an example.

 - Roles > Authorizations